-Liquorice can be grown from both the seeds and cuttings.
+Licorice can be grown from both the seeds and cuttings.
 But the cutting method is more preferred.
 The rhizomes or suckers are separated to get new plants.

 3- What is Glycyrrhiza glabra used for?

-infections, catarrh, tuberculosis, genitourinary diseases, urinary tract infections; abdominal pain, gastric and duodenal ulcers, inflamed stomach, mouth ulcer and adrenocorticoid insufficiency.
+infections, catarrh, tuberculosis, genitourinary diseases, urinary tract infections; abdominal pain, gastric and duodenal ulcers, inflamed stomach, mouth ulcer, and adrenocorticoid insufficiency.

 4- How to use Glycyrrhiza glabra?

-5- What are licorice benefits for skin?
+5- What are licorice benefits for the skin.

 5- Is Liquorice good for baldness?